 Unfortunately, many of the information above is not given to patients by clinics.
 You may have seen promises like “maximum number of grafts up to 7000-8000” or “full coverage regardless of your balding type” as deceptive baits.
 If these promises were made true, then the results would be a pure disaster with empty patches on the donor area and unnatural volume on the recipient area.

-As MCAN Health, we always suggest our patients the most realistic treatment plan with the most efficient and natural results.
-Working with the best talented and experienced hair transplant medical team, we focus on the individual design for each patient to have the best of the donor area.
-Although our treatment covers the maximum number of grafts, we plan reasonable numbers considering the number of sessions required and the condition of the donor area.
-If you are looking for a good treatment, we advise you to do an extensive research first.
+At Mcan Health although our treatment covers the maximum number of grafts, we plan reasonable numbers considering the number of sessions required and the condition of the donor area.
+If you are looking for a good treatment, we advise you to do extensive research first.